softwaresuave/Practical-Powershell/README.md

 Welcome...

-These POWERful tools are meant to make your job easier, automating cumbersome processes.
+Tools for administrators to run various functions from a machine.
+Making your job easier, automating cumbersome processes.

 TO EXECUTE  --  open Windows Powershell ISE as Administrator  >  open desired script  >  run and follow console prompts.